ElectricRCAircraftGuy/eRCaGuy_CodeFormatter/README.md

 # Status
-Works, but could use some improvement, instructions, and workflow-design so I can get it easily imported as a submodule and figure out how to easily use it in all my other projects or whatever.
+Works, but it could use some improvement, instructions, and workflow-design so I can get it easily imported as a submodule and figure out how to easily use it in all my other projects or whatever.

+_I have a lot of this information/instructions [on Stack Overflow too, here](https://stackoverflow.com/a/56879394/4561887).
+See both sets of instructions--both this readme and that answer, in case one is more up-to-date or has more info. than the other._

 # License
 MIT
+See the "LICENSE" file.

 # References